Tl;dr: The four USV investment thesis’ shared from 2012 to 2021 to guide their investment decisions for this venture capital firm.

-Investment thesis’ are a great way to learn about a VC firm, but more so it is a super way to impact on your thinking about the world and the lens though which others view it.
-This investment thesis deals with networks/network effects so there are some generally good thoughts about the key drivers of them.
+Investment thesis’ are a great way to learn about a VC firm, but more so it is a super way to impact your thinking about the world and the lens through which others view it.
+Since 2012, four investment thesis’ have been shared by Union Square Ventures.

 Venture firms operate a bunch of different ways.
 Some have a geographical focus, others have a sector focus, still others have a stage focus.
 Union Square Ventures’ focus has evolved into what we call a “thesis” but is probably better described as a macro level view about the world – the Internet world – that we then (attempt) to structure investment activities around.
 In short, as described by Brad last year in 140 characters, USV invests in: